 After speaking at Seminar to numerous NSD’s Directors and reviewing many more of their websites for tax education, it has become ever so clear how woefully inadequate is the tax information being disseminated in the cosmetics business community.
 For that reason, let me put forth to you why you should have me prepare your and your Unit(s)’s or Area’s tax returns and educate your Units or Area.

-- In 25 years, I have personally prepared over 5,000 cosmetics business tax returns – about 400 every year, saving clients millions of dollars in taxes.
+- In more than 25 years, I have personally prepared over 10,000 cosmetics business tax returns – approximately 500 every year, saving clients millions of dollars in taxes.

 - Over 100 Director, including 15 National Sales Director, clients from over 20 states.
 Can your tax preparer say this?

 - Does your tax preparer know what are Section 1, Section 2, (even Section 3), Dovetail, non-recovered sales tax, PCP name fees, Customer Delivery Service, In-Touch, Income Advisory Statement, Top Director Trip, hostess gifts, consultant prizes, etc.?
 More importantly, does he know how to treat them on the tax return?
 (I do.)

 - Has your tax preparer read the company’s Tax Essentials booklet (see In-touch)?
 (I have.)

 - Does your tax preparer have the memo from MK corporate explaining how to deduct the MK free car?
 (I do.)

 - Does your tax preparer add to or subtract from the gross car prize the auto/insurance payments made by you?
 (The MK memo tells you, and I have successfully used it on IRS audits.
 It made a difference of $8,000 in tax for one National Sales Director.)